 In 2019, leaders of most democracies (apart from President Trump and his team) would highlight the importance of addressing grievances linked to human rights violations and feelings of exclusion and marginalization when discussing how to reduce the threat of terrorism.
 Yet, I have little doubt that President Sissi and other authoritarian leaders facing terrorist threats—and in some cases exacerbating them through their over-reaction—will happily continue to follow the Trump team’s lead.

-Omar Rahman (@omarrahman), Visiting Fellow in the Brookings Doha Center: Secretary Pompeo used the platform in Cairo to offer a sermon that lacked a clear vision on the virtues of U.S. exceptionalism and interventionism.
+Omar Rahman (@omarrahman), Visiting Fellow in the Brookings Doha Center: Secretary Pompeo used the platform in Cairo to offer a sermon on the virtues of U.S. exceptionalism and interventionism.
 His language was tone-deaf and likely sounded arrogant to a Middle Eastern audience.
 Convenient to his argument, there was no mention of the catastrophic misadventure that was the U.S. invasion of Iraq, which was one of the primary causes of the problems plaguing the Middle East that Pompeo bemoaned in such strident terms.
 Instead, he laid the blame for Middle Eastern woes at the feet of former President Obama, who had delivered a speech to the Arab world from that same city a decade earlier.
 Obama’s words had been about “a new beginning” in U.S.-Muslim relations after nearly a decade of the war on terror, and seven years after the Iraq war.
 Rather Pompeo essentially asserted that American meddling in the region was good because the U.S. is a righteous actor, incapable of doing harm, except when it stands aside.
-Rather that reassuring America’s Arab partners, his case for a “reinvigorated” America under President Trump fell flat just weeks after the president declared an imminent troop withdrawal from Syria, saying Iran “can do what they want,” in the country.
+Rather than reassuring America’s Arab partners, his case for a “reinvigorated” America under President Trump fell flat just weeks after the president declared an imminent troop withdrawal from Syria, saying Iran “can do what they want,” in the country.
 Pompeo also claimed America’s word to its allies means something again under Trump only months after pulling out of a multi-lateral nuclear agreement with those same allies and Iran.

 Pompeo’s words seem to reflect his own hawkish designs on American foreign policy in the region—as well as John Bolton—rather than those of his president, whose populist isolationism was nowhere to be found in this speech.
 With Trump likely to be distracted by a fierce political war with Congressional Democrats in 2019, maybe this speech should be viewed as a statement of intent from a maverick secretary of state.